College Savings Plans

 - Avoid derailing your retirement plans to save for your child’s college education.

-- Start saving for college when your child or grandchild is young by putting money into a 529 plan.
+- Start saving for college when your child or grandchild is young by putting money into a 529 plan and evaluate other options.

 - Apply for financial aid even if you don’t think you’ll qualify.